An entry level USSA program - Ages 7-11 (as of Dec. 31, 2018)

 What to Expect

-- A season-long program beginning with dryland training in September and October, 3-day Thanksgiving Camp, 5-day Holiday Camp and Saturdays and Wednesday evening training throughout the season.
+- A season-long program beginning with dryland training in September-November, 3-day Thanksgiving Camp, 5-day Holiday Camp and Saturdays and Wednesday evening training throughout the season.

 - Approximately 90 hours of on-snow training per season.